The first stable homotopy groups of motivic spheres: Convergence of the slice spectral sequence

 {\em Attaching a cell\/} to $\E$ refers to the process of forming the pushout of some diagram

 The leftmost map in (\ref{eq:cell}) denotes the canonical inclusion into the simplicial mapping cylinder $D^{s+1,t}\unit$ of $\Sigma^{s,t}\unit \to \ast$.
 Thus the pushout $\D$ consists of $\E$ together with a cell of {\em dimension\/} $(s+1,t)$ and {\em weight\/} $t$.
-More generally, one may attach a collection of cells indexed by some set $I$ by forming the pushout of some diagram
+More generally, one attaches a collection of cells indexed by some set $I$ by forming the pushout of some diagram

 A {\em cell presentation\/} of $f\colon \D\to \E$ consists of a sequence of motivic spectra

 along with the canonical map to the colimit $c\colon \D\to \D_\infty$, and attaching maps